 - Drops vs. ointments.
 Lubricating eye ointments coat your eyes, providing longer lasting relief from dry eyes.
-But ointments are thick and can cloud your vision.
+But these products are thicker than eyedrops and can cloud your vision.
 For this reason, ointments are best used just before bedtime.
 Eyedrops can be used at any time and won't interfere with your vision.

 Washing your eyelids to control inflammation

-For people with blepharitis and other conditions that cause eyelid inflammation that blocks the flow of oil to the eye, frequent eyelid washing may help.
+For people with blepharitis and other conditions that cause eyelid inflammation that blocks the flow of oil to the eye, frequent and gentle eyelid washing may help.
 To wash your eyelids:

 - Apply a warm washcloth to your eyes.
 Wet a clean cloth with warm water.
 Hold the cloth over your eyes for five minutes.
-Re-wet the cloth with warm water when it cools.
-Gently rub the washcloth over your eyelids to loosen any debris.
+Rewet the cloth with warm water when it cools.
+Gently rub the washcloth over your eyelids — including the base of the eyelashes — to loosen any debris.

 - Use a mild soap on your eyelids.
-Use baby shampoo or another type of soap recommended by your doctor.
-Put the soap on your clean fingertips and gently massage your closed eyes near the base of your eyelashes.
-Rinse the soap completely away.
+Use baby shampoo or another mild soap.
+Put the cleanser on your clean fingertips and gently massage your closed eyes near the base of your eyelashes.
+Rinse completely.

-Your doctor may recommend that you do this daily, even when you don't have dry eyes symptoms.
-Stopping this daily routine may cause your dry eyes to return.
+Your doctor may recommend that you do this daily, even when your dry eye symptoms have been relieved.
+Stopping this daily routine may allow your symptoms to return.

 - Yao W, et al. Dry eye syndrome: An update in office management.
 The American Journal of Medicine.
 2011;124:1016.